What Counts as Real? Speech Restoration and Voice Quality Conversion Pose New Challenges to Deepfake Detection: Dataset

 \subsection{Benign Speech Transformations}

-We evaluate our hypotheses using two benign transformations: (1) Voice Quality Conversion (VQC) and (2) Speech Restoration.
-Unlike generative attacks designed for impersonation, these transformations represent intra-speaker variations that a robust spoofing countermeasure should ignore.
+We evaluate our hypotheses using two benign transformation types: (1) Voice Quality Conversion (VQC) and (2) speech restoration.
+Unlike generative attacks designed for impersonation, these transformations represent intra-speaker variations that a robust spoofing countermeasure should not treat as synthetic source evidence.
 The models employed here report high speaker similarity metrics pre and post-transformation~\cite{nakata2025sidon, li2023freevc}.
-In the case of VQC, the glottal source parameters are modified while preserving the semantic content and minimizing speaker identity changes.
+In the case of VQC, the glottal source parameters are modified while preserving the semantic content and minimising speaker identity changes.
 This allows for enhanced paralinguistic and pragmatic expression, for instance, using breathy voice to signal intimacy~\cite{tsvetanova2017multimodal} or creaky voice to indicate a turn yield~\cite{heldner2019voice}.
 From the available VQC frameworks~\cite{rautenberg, lameris2024creakvc}, we chose~\cite{lameris25_interspeech} due to its support for multiple phonation types.
 We converted 2,575 utterance pairs into four categories: modal, breathy, creaky, and end-creak.
 These types were selected because they account for the most common phonation types in English~\cite{podesva2011gender} and serve diverse pragmatic functions, such as marking parenthetical comments~\cite{lee2015creaky} or signalling utterance termination~\cite{henton1989sociophonetic}.
-An additional cross-transformation test is speech restoration.
-Speech restoration models, such as Sidon~\cite{nakata2025sidon} generate restored speech using representations from speech foundation models.
-Across both transformed scenarios, we then have the following subsets:
+An additional transformation type is speech restoration.
+Speech restoration models, such as Sidon~\cite{nakata2025sidon}, generate restored speech using representations from speech foundation models.
+Across both transformed scenarios, we use the following labels: